 During the year this professional support continued through Pennine Learning, a small local company specialising in RE and community cohesion.
-The team at Pennine Learning provide eighty days support per year in total, though this is arranged as flexibly as possible to facilitate effective working with schools and others.
-They also support SACREs and RE in Leeds and Calderdale, enabling appropriate collaboration and partnership.
+The team at Pennine Learning provide twenty four days support per year in total, though this is arranged as flexibly as possible to facilitate effective working with schools and others.
+They also support SACREs and RE in Leeds and Kirklees, enabling appropriate collaboration and partnership.

-Through Learning Services and the RE consultants, support has been available to schools, and used by teachers, in a number of ways, including:
+Through the School Effectiveness Service and the RE consultants, support has been available to schools, and used by teachers, in a number of ways, including:

-- Maintenance of the syllabus and its schemes of work, including prompt response to queries or difficulties. - Consultancy over specific or general RE issues, including advice about withdrawal from RE. - Availability by phone, email or virtual meetings. - Support for schools wishing to develop and improve RE following Ofsted inspections.
+- Maintenance of the syllabus and its schemes of work, including prompt response to queries or difficulties; - Consultancy over specific or general RE issues, including advice about withdrawal from RE; - Availability by phone, email or virtual meetings; - Support for schools wishing to develop and improve RE following Ofsted inspections.